MikaelTornwall/analytica/documentation/architecture.md

 Account and Event classes are responsible for the logical data modeling within the application.
 Statistics and Regression classes are responsible for making models and calculations from the event data.

-AnalyticaService class is responsible for the functional application logic.
-It contains several methods, that connect user inputs and request to the DAO classes, AccountDAO and EventDAO, and through them to the database.
-It is responsible for example login, user creation and event listing logic by fetching information from the database using DAO interfaces with given parameters and returning this data to the user interface.
+AccountService class is responsible for the functional application logic related to account class.
+It contains several methods, that connect user inputs and request to the DAO classes, AccountDAO, and through them to the database.
+It is responsible account management logic by fetching information from the database using DAO interfaces with given parameters and returning this data to the user interface.

 ## Most important features